-Sweet, tender summer fruit roasted in a rich brown butter maple syrup sauce that's perfect for drizzling over ice cream or buttery pound cake.
+Roasting fruit in brown butter and maple syrup creates an incredibly rich and delicious dessert sauce that's perfect for drizzling over ice cream, cake, pancakes, or waffles.

-When you live in a climate with long winters, one of the best things about Spring and Summer is fresh fruit.
-In Colorado, it’s possible to purchase most kinds of fruit in the dead of winter, but it’s mostly flavorless.
-During the warmer months, when sweet, juicy melon, berries, and stone fruit show up on grocery store shelves and farmer’s market stands, I can't get enough.
+When you live in a climate with long winters, one of the best things about spring and summer is fresh fruit.
+During the warmer months, when sweet, juicy melon, berries, and stone fruit are in season, I can't get enough.

 When fresh fruit is at its peak, the only preparation necessary is some peeling and chopping.
-But, cooking it in brown butter and maple syrup further concentrates the flavor of the fruit and transforms it into a decadent, creamy sauce that's perfect for spooning over Pound Cake or a bowl of vanilla ice cream.
+But, cooking it in brown butter and maple syrup further concentrates the flavor of the fruit and transforms it into a decadent, creamy dessert sauce that's perfect for spooning over pound cake, cheesecake, buttermilk pancakes, or a bowl of vanilla ice cream.

 Also... how is fruit cooked in brown butter and maple syrup EVER not going to be delicious?
 I mean, come on.

-Honestly, the trickiest part is browning the butter.
+Honestly, the trickiest part of making this dessert sauce is browning the butter.
 Brown butter is rich, complex, and nutty.
 It adds a tremendous amount of flavor to roasted fruit, but can go from gorgeously brown to burnt in a second.

 #2.
 Add some chopped fruit to the maple syrup and butter mixture, bring it to a boil, and then put the whole thing in the oven to roast for a few minutes.